-Getting Access to LUMI
+Getting Access to LUMI¶

-1. There are a number of so-called petascale supercomputers.
+There are a number of so-called petascale supercomputers.
 The first ones of those are Meluxina (in Luxembourg), VEGA (in Slovenia), Karolina (in the Czech Republic), Discoverer (in Bulgaria) and Deucalion (in Portugal).

-2. A number of pre-exascale supercomputers, LUMI being one of them.
+A number of pre-exascale supercomputers, LUMI being one of them.
 The other two are Leonardo (in Italy) and MareNostrum 5 (in Spain)

 Depending on the machine, EuroHPC pays one third up to half of the bill, while the remainder of the budget comes from the hosting country, usually with the help of a consortium of countries.
+For LUMI, EuroHPC paid half of the bill and is the actual owner of the machine.

 LUMI is hosted in Finland but operated by a consortium of 11 countries, with Belgium being the third largest contributor to LUMI and the second largest in the consortium of countries.
 The Belgian contribution is brought together by 4 entities:

-1. BELSPO, the science agency of the Federal government, invested 5M EURO in the project.
+- BELSPO, the science agency of the Federal government, invested 5M EURO in the project.

-4. Innoviris (Brussels) invested 2M EURO.
+- Innoviris (Brussels) invested 2M EURO.

 The resources of LUMI are allocated proportional to the investments.
 As a result EuroHPC can allocate half of the resources.
 The Belgian share is approximately 7.4%.

 Each LUMI consortium country can set its own policies for a national access program, within the limits of what the supercomputer can technically sustain.
 In Belgium, the 4 entities that invested in LUMI do so together via a competition (3 calls a year for regular projects).
 The access conditions for projects in the Belgian share are advertised via the EuroCC Belgium National Competence Centre.
+As Belgium is fully responsible for the allocation of its share, the central LUMI User Support Team (LUST) cannot manage allocations.
+It makes no sense to send them requests for a larger allocation or project extension.

 Web links:

-Users and projects
+Users and projects¶

 LUMI works like most European large supercomputers: Users are members of projects.